Synched or Synced: Correct Spelling, Meaning And Usage

 Academic and professional writing usually follows the preferred spelling of the chosen style guide.

-Synched or Synced – Google Trends & Usage Data
+Synched vs Synced – Google Trends & Usage Data

 Search data and online usage show a clear trend.